Efficient Two Photon Generation from an Emitter in a Cavity: Steady State Results

 \subsection{Optimal Cavity Parameters}

-In the low $P$ regime, for the chosen range of cavity parameters, the analytical expressions are greatly simplified:
+For the chosen range of cavity parameters, i.e. $\kappa_1,\gamma <<g_1$ and at low $P$, the analytical expressions can be simplified to:

-Figure \ref{fig: Pg1} shows the emission rates at low $P$.
-The efficiency is almost independent of $P$ and all the emission rates $T,O,L$ are proportional to $P$, as predicted by Eqs. \ref{eta_P},\ref{T_P},\ref{O_P},\ref{L_P}.
-This allows for an enhancement of the two-photon emission rate by increasing $P$ without causing appreciable reduction in $\eta$.
-However, at still higher $P$, the efficiency starts to decline, and the deviation between the analytical and numerical values increases, due to the increased contribution of higher order manifolds. \\
+Figure \ref{fig: Pg1} shows the efficiency and emission rates as a function of $P$.
+Figure 2a shows that the efficiency is almost independent of $P$.
+Consequently, the TPE rate increases linearly with $P$ as shown in Figure 2b.
+This allows for an enhancement of the two-photon emission rate by increasing $P$.
+However, at still higher $P$, the efficiency starts to decline, and the deviation between the analytical and numerical values increases, due to the increased contribution of higher order manifolds in the system dynamics.
+Thus, high efficiency occurs in the low $P$ regime where the analytical model is a good approximation as can be seen from the close agreement with the simulation results.
+The OPE and atomic loss rates $O,L$ are shown in Figure 2c by blue and green curves respectively and are proportional to $P$.
+Note that, the atomic loss rate has a fundamental upper bound of $\gamma$ and thus at high $P$, the OPE would be the dominant process contributing to a loss in TPE efficiency. \\